AbdulQadir51/3-Password-Generator/README.md

 ## Password-Generator

-Cloned the original code and worked on it:So
+Cloned the original code and worked on it :

 To secure password when you click the button to generate a password you will be presented with a series of prompts for password criteria.
 Then you wpuld be prompted for  password criteria then you select which criteria to include in the password